Spencer Dinwiddie NBA Preview vs. the Pistons

-Spencer Dinwiddie's Brooklyn Nets hit the court versus the Detroit Pistons at 7:30 PM ET on Saturday.
+The Brooklyn Nets, with Spencer Dinwiddie, hit the court versus the Detroit Pistons at 7:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.